VeerpalBrar/VeerpalBrar.github.io/_posts/2021-08-30-Understanding-RSpec-Best-Practices.md

 tags: ["RSpec", "Testing"]
 ---

 This past month, I looked at "best practices" for writing RSpec tests.
-Sites like [betterspecs](https://www.betterspecs.org/)and the [RSpec style guide](https://rspec.rubystyle.guide) offer simple rules to follow.
+Sites like [betterspecs](https://www.betterspecs.org/) and the [RSpec style guide](https://rspec.rubystyle.guide) offer simple rules to follow.
 Yet, they do not elaborate on why they suggest the practices they do.
 Therefore, I decided to spend some time better understanding their recommendations.

 ### DRY vs DAMP